NeuroWinter/neurowinter.github.io/_posts/2025-10-08-Heap-Corruption-in-Advantech-TP-3250-Printer-Driver.md

 Recently while doing some reading on security news, I had reaslised that I had never really done any research into any windows drivers.
 I also noticed that almost every shop that I go into has a receipt printer!
-So I though this would be an amazing target, as I had also noticed that 99% of the POS terminals I have seen also run windows (an outdated one at that).
+So I thought this would be an amazing target, as I had also noticed that 99% of the POS terminals I have seen also run windows (an outdated one at that).
 Choosing Advantech was just the first brand of printer I saw at my local takeaway.
 This was also my